sahilmadaan048/minecraft/README.md

-# 🐼 Minecraft-style Raycasting Engine in C++ using SDL2
+# 🐼 Minecraft-style Raycasting Engine in C using SDL2

 This project is a simple **3D raycasting engine** inspired by *Minecraft-style blocky visuals*, written in **C**.
 It renders a 3D world based on a 2D map and supports basic player movement and camera control.